 Wood carving is a widely practiced skill in Sri Lanka.
 In fact, when you see the assembly hall at Kandy Tooth Relic Temple, you would see finely carved pillar tops.
 Wood carved masks are quintessential Sri Lanka Souvenirs.
 You can find the colorful wooden masks to put at home – each with a meaning.
-The Red one protects and yellow one brings wealth and Blue one helps in the career.
+The Red one protects and yellow one brings wealth and the Blue one helps in the career.

-My favorite masks are the wood carved faces without any color.
+My favorite masks are the wood-carved faces without any color.
 A famous sculpture to pick is that of a sitting fisherman holding a fishing rod in hand.
 I picked up the mask of Ravana – I thought that was very relevant to our connection with Sri Lanka.
 It is still my favorite piece for my museum collection.

 Dumbara Mats & Cane Boxes

 Dumbara is a hand-woven coarse fabric that comes from villages around Kandy.
 They are typically woven in geometric patterns.
 I saw a lot of them in white and black colors with red making an occasional entry.
-At Cinnamon Citadel hotel in Kandy, I saw the front office walls covered in this weave.
+At Cinnamon Citadel Hotel in Kandy, I saw the front office walls covered in this weave.
 At souvenir shops, I saw the table linen in Dumbara Mats.
 And at designer shops, I saw small baskets and bags made of Dumbara.

 If you like handwoven stuff, take your pick.